 The home price is a major factor in homebuying decisions.
 Remember that your asking price affects negotiations and, ultimately, the sellability of your home.
 Another option is to consult a local appraiser for a professional estimate of your home’s value.
 To find home appraisal services, search online for appraisers near you or contact your bank or mortgage provider.

 3. Prepare Your Home for Sale

-Check the condition of your home, including the flooring, ceiling, appliances, plumbing, and lighting.
-Consider making small repairs and replacing the furniture visitors will likely come in contact with during their house tour.
-Fix or replace burned-out light bulbs, broken window panes, and broken fixtures that can negatively impact potential buyers.
+The third step on the FSBO checklist is to prepare your home for visitors and tours, clean, declutter, and complete minor repairs like leaky faucets and sticky doors.
+Check the condition of your home, including flooring, ceiling, appliances, plumbing, and lighting.
+Consider replacing furniture that visitors may come in contact with during the tour.
+Fix or replace burned-out light bulbs, broken windowpanes, and fixtures that can negatively impact buyers.
 However, you don’t need to make major repairs at this stage.

-Touch up on the outside of your house, especially the landscaping, the front entrance, and the exterior paint job, to improve its curb appeal.
-To increase the visual attractiveness of your property, mow the grass, trim the hedges, power wash the house, weed the flower beds, and replace the mailbox or the house number if necessary.
-The outside of your home—right down to the welcome mat—should pique a buyer’s interest so that they’d want to check what’s inside.
+Improve your house’s curb appeal by touching up the exterior, landscaping, front entrance, and paint job.
+Mow the grass, trim the hedges, power wash the house, weed the flower beds, and replace the mailbox or house number if necessary.
+The outside of your home should pique a buyer’s interest and draw them inside.

 4. Market & Advertise Your Property

-According to the National Association of Realtors (NAR), 97% of buyers used the internet to search for a home.
-That’s why listing your property on Zillow, Trulia, or Realtor.com or other FSBO sites brings qualified people to your door for a tour or open house.
+According to the National Association of Realtors (NAR), 51% of buyers found the home they purchased through the internet.
+That’s why listing your property on Zillow, Trulia, Realtor.com, or other FSBO sites brings qualified people to your door for a tour or open house.
 If you’re looking for a real estate platform to list and promote your property, check out some of the best FSBO sites:

 Free plan available